-Since its inception in 2006, the United Nations-backed Principles for Responsible Investment (PRI) have grown to over 1300 signatories representing over \$45 trillion.
+Since its inception in 2006, the United Nations backed Principles for Responsible Investment (PRI) have grown to over 1,300 signatories representing over \$45 trillion.
 This growth is not slowing down.
-In this paper, we argue that there is a set of attributes which make the PRI salient as a stakeholder and its claim to sign the six PRI important to institutional investors.
-We use data from the annual survey of signatories carried out by the PRI in a 5-year period between utilitarian power, and management values as the attributes that contribute most to the salience of the PRI as a stakeholder.
+In this paper we argue that there is a set of attributes that make the PRI salient as a stakeholder and its claim to sign the six principles for responsible investment important to institutional investors.
+We use Mitchell et al.'s (1997) theoretical framework of stakeholder salience, as extended by Gifford (2010).
+We use as evidence confidential data from the annual survey of signatories carried out by the PRI in a five year period between 2007 and 2011.
+The findings highlight pragmatic and organizational legitimacy, normative and utilitarian power, and management values as the attributes that contribute most to the salience of the PRI as a stakeholder.